Walk 1429 - printer friendly version

 3 - Follow the course of the river through the Riverside Shopping Centre keeping the bandstand on your left and exit right into Westbanks.
 Walk along the pavement for about 500 yards, to the T-junction with Castle Causeway.
 The river is always on your right.

-4 - Cross Castle Causeway into Electric Station Road following the tarmac path along the side of the River Slea until the houses on the opposite side of the river end.
+4 - Cross Castle Causeway and continue following the tarmac path along the side of the River Slea until the houses on the opposite side of the river end.

 5 - Continue along the riverside with Guildhall and Cobblers Hole Springs on your left, and Bouncing Hill to your right until you see the A15 Sleaford bypass ahead.
 Follow the waymarkers to the right and with great care cross the busy A15.
 Once across the A15 follow the waymarkers left for a short distance and then bear right rejoining the River Slea.